Stacked currency bills and a smartphone showing WhatsApp chat — illustrating real-world WhatsApp bot pricing for small businesses in 2026

 Sources

 Want the numbers for your specific business?
 Book a free 20-minute consultation — we’ll run ROI math on your actual message volume and scope.
+See our pricing tiers and full WhatsApp bot service page for what’s included.

 Losing leads because no one's answering?